Freshwater Algae Control

-Blue-green algae blooms pose a human health concern and have killed pets and livestock.
-Although most blue-green blooms are not toxic, some blue-green algae produce nervous system or liver toxins.
-Toxicity is hard to predict.
-A single species of algae can have toxic and non-toxic strains.
-A bloom that tests non-toxic one day can become toxic the next day.
+Although most blooms are not toxic, toxicity is hard to predict.
+A single species of algae can have toxic and non-toxic strains and a bloom that tests non-toxic one day can become toxic the next day.

-Banner photograph courtesy of professional photographer Bruce Andre at http://www.bruceandre.com
+Banner photograph courtesy of professional photographer Bruce Andre (www.bruceandre.com)

 Copyright © Washington State Department of Ecology|

 Privacy Notice | Site Info | Accessibility | Contact the web team |